An Approximate Graph Elicits Detonation Lattice: Introduction

 \section{Introduction}

-\addvspace{10pt} As detonation-based devices~\cite{nicholls1957intermittent} were pioneered in the early 1950s, soot foils emerged as a diagnostic tool to visualize detonation front structures, such as wave collision points, to study intrinsic high-speed combustion and shock phenomena.
+\addvspace{10pt} As detonation-based devices~\cite{nicholls1957intermittent} were pioneered in the early 1950s, soot foils emerged as a diagnostic tool to visualize the two-dimensional cellular imprint of triple-point trajectories and associated wave-collision points on the confining surface, to study intrinsic high-speed combustion and shock phenomena.
 These soot-coated substrates are placed along gaseous detonation channels that record triple-point tracks as the wave propagates, producing a ``cellular lattice'' imprint of the detonation front.
 Despite widespread use, these techniques are inherently two-dimensional, sampling only wall-adjacent dynamics and missing the full 3D front morphology.
 This motivates techniques to map the soot-foil lattice patterns to a 3D volumetric representation with minimal human effort.

 Several techniques have been developed to quantify the cellular pattern on 2D soot foils~\cite{nair2023detonation, carter2022direct, shepherd1988analyses, ng2024detonation, jalontzki2025computer}.
 Shepherd et al.~\cite{shepherd2009detonation} proposed a PSD-based cell-size estimator coupled with edge detection, linking pattern periodicity to dominant spatial frequencies via 2D Fourier analysis.
 Subsequent workflows and software packages popularized this route but retained substantial manual tuning.
 Carter et al.~\cite{carter2022direct} extracted directional gradients with manual input to overlay binary cell maps while Ng et al.~\cite{ng2024detonation} performed CH*-based extraction of soot-foil-like patterns and then measured $\lambda$ (characteristic cell width) with tools derived from Shepherd et al.~\cite{shepherd_tool}.
 Siatkowski et al.~\cite{siatkowski2024predicting} showed CAD-assisted line plotting on foils and later trained model on curated databases to predict $\lambda$.
 Neural network approaches have since expanded, using larger datasets to predict $\lambda$ from image features, though segmentation of irregular lattices remains challenging.
 Although recent approaches in computer vision~\cite{jalontzki2025computer} leverage contour-based segmentation, these methods are brittle in the presence of practical irregularities and topological defects.
 In contrast, our previous study~\cite{sharma2025machine} established a generalizable machine learning (ML) framework based on cellular biology models and validated its efficacy with rigorous benchmarks that exceed baseline techniques~\cite{shepherd_tool, jalontzki2025computer}.